• Skip to primary navigation

 Masa Flour for Tortillas

-Here's the Masa Flour we used.
-The instant corn masa flour is sometimes called masa harina and is masa in a dried and powdered form.
-Masa is made from hominy which is corn that is dried and treated with lye to loosen the hull and soften the corn.
+Here’s the Masa Flour we used.
+Instant corn masa flour, sometimes called masa harina, is masa in dried and powdered form.
+Masa is made from hominy, which is corn that is dried and treated with lye to loosen the hull and soften the corn.

 Mixing Masa for Tortillas

-Our friend Paula prefers using her hands for mixing the masa and water.
+Our friend Paula prefers using her hands to mix the masa and water.

 Masa Ball